4d/docs/website/translated_docs/es/WebServer/webServerAdmin.md

 Website administration URLS allow you to control the website published on your server.
 4D Web Server accepts four particular URLs: */4DSTATS*, */4DHTMLSTATS*, /*4DCACHECLEAR* and */4DWEBTEST*.

 > */4DSTATS*, */4DHTMLSTATS* and */4DCACHECLEAR* are only available to the Designer and Administrator of the database.
-If the 4D password system has not been activated, these URLs are available to all the users. /4DWEBTEST is always available.
+If the 4D password system has not been activated, these URLs are available to all the users. /4DWEBTEST está siempre disponible.

 ### /4DSTATS